Alleghany County Vehicle Impound Guide

 Required Documents

-• Valid driver's license (or someone with a valid license): You or someone you authorize must have a valid driver's license.
+• Valid driver's license: You or the person retrieving the vehicle must have a valid driver's license.

 If You Don't Have a Valid License